-System Administration involves many activities one of which is monitoring and checking for how long your Linux system has been running.
+Linux system administration involves many activities one of which is monitoring and checking for how long your system has been running.
 It is always a good idea to keep track of system uptime in order to optimize the use of system resources.

-In this guide, we shall look at a Linux tool called tuptime that can help System Administrators to know for how long a Linux machine has been up and running.
+In this guide, we will explore a Linux tool called “tuptime” that can help system administrators determine how long a Linux machine has been up and running.

 What is tuptime?

-tuptime is a tool used for reporting the historical and statistical running time (uptime) of a Linux system, which keeps it between restarts.
-This tool works more less like the uptime command but though it provides a more advanced output.
+tuptime is a tool used to report the historical and statistical running time (uptime) of a Linux system, preserving this information between restarts.
+This tool functions similarly to the uptime command but offers more advanced output.